Updated Dec 30, 2019

 Pricing: $2000 – $5000

-Perks: many styles, sizes and features to choose from
+Pros: many styles, sizes and features to choose from

-Pitfalls: large storage footprint, more material to maintain
+Cons: large storage footprint, more material to maintain

 Though the first platform we’re looking at is more expensive, enclosed motorcycle trailers are special in that they provide many otherwise inaccessible possibilities.
 With a bit of modular creativity, owners can pack travel utilities (bedding, cookware, leisure) Tetris style into the front or rear and still have all of the required space for two, three, maybe even four motorcycles.
 This concept converts our intended message into something far more journey driven.